allista/hangar/README-KS.md

 ###Recommended mods

-There are many great mods out there that I love and use myself.
-But the one mode that I strongly recommend to use with the Hangar to improve game experience is the [**Extraplanetary Launchpads**](http://forum.kerbalspaceprogram.com/threads/59545) by [Taniwha](https://github.com/taniwha-qf).
-For one thing: big ground hangars are not suitable as parts for vessel construction and are too heavy to launch anyway.
+* [Extraplanetary Launchpads](http://forum.kerbalspaceprogram.com/threads/59545): big ground hangars are not suitable as parts for vessel construction and are too heavy to launch anyway.
 So the only meaningful way to use them is to build them on site.

-Also if you want to avoid many problems when building a rover that you plan to store inside a hangar, I strongly recommend to use the [Select Root](http://forum.kerbalspaceprogram.com/threads/43208) and [Editor Extensions](http://forum.kerbalspaceprogram.com/threads/38768).
+* [Throttle Controlled Avionics](https://kerbalstuff.com/mod/510/Throttle%20Controlled%20Avionics%20-%20Continued): if you're planning to build VTOLs and hovercrafts with spaceplane hangars, this mod (which I currently maintain) will help greatly as it ads automatic thrust balancing and altitude control.
+* [Editor Extensions](http://forum.kerbalspaceprogram.com/threads/38768): invaluable for vessel design.
+Even considering 0.90 editor improvements.

 ###Supported mods